 First experience with this mic and really like it.

-It's affordable, it doesn't skimp on quality or design.
+It is affordable, it does not skimp on quality or design.
 It's long been an industry standard for a reason.
-I've used it to mic instrument cabs and snare drums with success and no several others who do.
+I have used it to mic instrument cabs and snare drums with success and no several others who do.
 Great mic.